-- 1. We will show that, in some very large scale location problems, to use a specific algorithm for convex-constrained programming [10, 11, 12, 25] for solving the subproblems in the Augmented Lagrangian context is much more efficient than using general purpose methods like IPOPT and LANCELOT B. - 2.
-ALGENCAN is the particular implementation of the algorithm introduced in this paper for the case in which the lower-level set is a box.
-For solving the subproblems it uses the code GENCAN [8].
-We will show that ALGENCAN tends to converge to global minimizers more often than IPOPT.
+In the numerical experiments we will show that, in some very large scale location problems, to use a specific algorithm for convex-constrained programming [11, 12, 13, 23] for solving the subproblems in the Augmented Lagrangian context is much more efficient than using a general purpose method.
+We will also show that ALGENCAN (the particular implementation of the algorithm introduced in this paper for the case in which the lower-level set is a box [9]) seems to converge to global minimizers more often than IPOPT [47, 48].